tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/03-Stu_Creating_Tables/README.md

 **Note:** When defining the `state_property_tax_rate` column, use the `FLOAT` data type.

-1. Create a new database in pgAdmin named `first_db`.
+1. Create a new database in pgAdmin named `state_info`.

 2. Using the query tool, create an empty table named `states`.
 Be sure to match the data types!